-Any documentation starts with a formal functional description.
-This content type is the most inconvenient to use, but you must provide it.
+Every documentation starts with a formal functional description.
+This content type is the most inconvenient to use, but it is essential.
 A reference is the hygienic minimum of the API documentation.
-If you don't have a doc that describes all methods, parameters, options, variable types, and their allowed values, then it's not an API but amateur dramatics.
+If you don't have all methods, parameters, options, variable types, and their allowed values described, it's not an API but amateur dramatics.

-Today, a reference must be also a machine-readable specification, i.e., comply with some standard, for example, OpenAPI.
+Today, a reference must also be a machine-readable specification compatible with some standard, for example, OpenAPI.

-The specification must comprise not only formal descriptions but implicit agreements as well, such as the event generation order or unobvious side-effects of the API methods.
-Its important applied value is advisory consulting: developers will refer to it to clarify unobvious situations.
+The specification must comprise not only formal descriptions but also implicit agreements, such as the order of event generation or the less obvious side-effects of API methods.
+Its important applied value lies in advisory consulting: developers will refer to it to clarify unclear situations.

-Importantly, formal specification is not documentation per se.
-The documentation is the words you write in the descriptions of each field and method.
-Without them, the specification might be used just for checking whether your namings are fine enough for developers to guess their meaning.
+Importantly, a formal specification is not documentation per se.
+Documentation is the words you write in the descriptions of each field and method.
+Without these descriptions, the specification can only be used to check whether your naming is fine enough for developers to guess the meaning of signatures.

-Today, the method nomenclature descriptions are frequently additionally exposed as ready-to-use request collections or code fragments for Postman or analogous tools.
+Today, method nomenclature descriptions are often additionally presented as ready-to-use request collections or code fragments for Postman or similar tools.